SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    <- The old value for DUB was Dublin.

 You can also use subscript syntax to retrieve a value from the dictionary for a particular key.
-Because it is possible to request a key for which no value exists, a dictionary's subscript returns an optional value of the dictionary's value type.
+Because it's possible to request a key for which no value exists, a dictionary's subscript returns an optional value of the dictionary's value type.
 If the dictionary contains a value for the requested key, the subscript returns an optional value containing the existing value for that key.